 Pests can ruin even the best of outdoor spaces.
 Send pests packing this summer with the GrubOut family of products, designed to tackle damaging sub-surface pests and pesky surface feeders alike.

 GrubOut (imidacloprid) provides season-long control of white grubs, aphids, root weevil, Japanese beetles, and many other sub-surface pests.

 GrubOut Plus features imidacloprid and lambda-cyhalothrin, a combination that provides season-long control of sub-surface pests and 30-day control of surface-feeders like army worms, sod webworms, chinch bugs, and more.

 GrubOut and GrubOut Plus are featured in select fertilizer blends, providing maximum flexibility.
 To explore the GrubOut family of products, click here.

 Featuring carbaryl and bifenthrin, DuoCide is a broad-spectrum insecticide designed for the preventative and curative treatment of feeding insects, including white grubs, European crane fly, and many more.

 Perfect for late-summer applications, DuoCide works as a rescue product for those who may have missed the early-summer application window.

 Ben Pease is the Agronomist for The Andersons Turf & Specialty business, responsible for research, service, and technical support.
 Ben received both his bachelor's and master's degrees from the University of Wisconsin, and earned his doctorate degree from Iowa State University.
 Ben has also served as the Assistant Superintendent for Cherokee Country Club (Madison, WI) and Whistling Straits Golf Courses (Sheboygan, WI).
 To contact Ben, click here.

-©2021 The Andersons logo is a registered trademark of The Andersons, Inc. GrubOut is a registered trademark of The Andersons, Inc. DuoCide is a trademark of The Andersons, Inc.
+©2021 The Andersons logo is a registered trademark of The Andersons, Inc. GrubOut and DuoCide are registered trademarks of The Andersons, Inc.